Pudina Chutney Recipe (Mint Chutney)

 About Mint Chutney

 Mint Chutney also known as Pudina Chutney is a spicy, flavorsome and healthy Indian side dip made with fresh mint leaves and spices like chilies, garlic & cumin.
-Mint leaves are known as “pudina” in Hindi and many other Indian regional languages.
+Mint leaves are known as โpudinaโ in Hindi and many other Indian regional languages.
 Chutney is a traditional Indian side dip made with spices, herbs, vegetables and sometimes even with fruits.

 This traditional Indian pudina chutney has fresh mint leaves as the main ingredient.
 It is one of the most popular sides often made in households and restaurants.
 Apart from refreshing and spicing up your palate, it is also nutritious and helps in digestion.

 Mint chutney is made in numerous ways depending on what you want to serve it with.
 No matter which recipe you follow read my pro tips below to make the best.
+Many people make pudina chutney often because they love the flavor and taste.
+But not to forget pudina is an amazing herb with loads of benefits.

 Benefits of Mint